abdulito/carbon-client-js/docs/index.rst

 Overview
 --------

 ``carbon-client-js`` is the Javascript client for Carbon.io services.
-As for Node.js, there is an extension for this driver with more Node.js abilities.
+As for Node.js, there is an extension for this client with more Node.js abilities.
 For more info, please refer to :ref:`carbon-client-node <carbon-client-node>`.

 ------------